peerkar/liferay-gsearch/liferay-gsearch-workspace/modules/gsearch-open-nlp/README.md

 # Liferay GSearch Open NLP

-Exctracts metadata from users' queries making it available for a query clause conditions and clause configuration variables.
+Uses an ingestion pipeline to extract metadata from content users' queries making it available for a query clause conditions and clause configuration variables.

 This plugin uses the natural language processing (NLP) provided by the *Elasticsearch OpenNLP Ingest Processor* project.
 When users sends a request, the keywords are processed by an Elasticsearch Ingestion endpoint and the extracted metadata put to query context.
 The metadata contains: